 Greetings and welcome!

-Have a good weekend and thank you for visiting!
+That is about news for tonight, Have a good week and thank you for visiting!